 Day 2: Bicycle to Doolin

 Highlights: Castle ruins, medieval monasteries, Cliffs of MoherLow stone walls enclosing miles of pasture lead us today past castle ruins, medieval monasteries, and churches destroyed in the wake of the Reformation - all standing as landmarks across the Irish landscape.
-We’ll suggest a quick detour to Dysert O’Dea, an early Christian monastery founded by St. Tola in the 8th C. Then it's on to the coast and the extraordinary Cliffs of Moher.
+Then it's on to the coast and the extraordinary Cliffs of Moher.
 Our destination is Doolin, the epicenter of traditional Irish folk music.
 Dinner together.
-Distance: 51 km (32 miles).
+Distance: 52 km (33 miles).

 Day 3: Rest day in Doolin

 Highlights: Irish music in Doolin, optional bike ride to the BurrenThere is no need to pack this morning, as we'll be in Doolin again tonight to enjoy the music in its pubs.
 Take the day off to enjoy a walk along the shore or take an optional bicycle ride into the Burren.
 This unique limestone region hosts a variety of wild flowers and plants unusual in this part of Europe.
 Dinner is on your own.
-Distance: your choice, 0-40 km (0-25 miles).
+Distance of marked route: 59 km (36 miles).

-Highlights: Aran Islands, Inishmore, guided walk in Dun AenghusWe are off our bikes today to visit Inishmore, the largest of the Aran Islands.
+Highlights: Aran Islands, Inishmore, guided walk in Dun AenghusWe are taking a short bike ride today to visit Inishmore, the largest of the Aran Islands.
 Once there, you can explore the main village of Kilronan before we head off to explore the rest of the island.
 Plan on a walk this afternoon to Dun Aenghus, one of Europe's most important prehistoric settlements.
 Dinner together this evening.
-Distance: none on the bike, optional hiking.
+Distance: approximately 8 to 10km on the bike, optional walking.

 Lodging: Kilmurvey House

 Highlights: Lodge near Ashford Castle, leisurely cycle through lakes and countryside, Quiet ManThough we rarely encourage you to rush your ride you might want to today because tonight we will be staying very near the grounds of the legendary Ashford Castle!
-Stroll to this 12 century castle built by the Guinness family Ashford is surely the most dramatic castle in Ireland.
-We'll be just over a kilometer away from the village of Cong, perhaps most famous in the US because the Oscar winning Best Picture of 1952, the Quiet Man, was filmed here.
-Enjoy the Quiet Man museum and one of Cong's excellent pubs.
-Dinner is together tonight.
-Distance via Aghagower and Tourmakeady to Cong: 62 km (39 miles).
+Stroll to this 13th century castle built by the Guinness family; Ashford is surely the most dramatic castle in Ireland.
+We'll be just over a kilometer away from the village of Cong, perhaps most famous in the U.S. because the Oscar winning Best Picture of 1952, the Quiet Man, was filmed here.
+Enjoy the Quiet Man museum and one of Cong's excellent pubs or wander through the Ashford grounds.
+We'll enjoy a special farewell dinner together.
+Distance: 67km (41 miles).

 Lodging: Lisloughrey Lodge